 Common Name: Opopanax

-Opopanax chironium is a Perennial up to 1.80 metres tall.
+Opopanax chironium is a perennial plant that can grow up to 1.80 metres tall.

 It has medicinal and miscellaneous uses.